expln/metamath-lamp/docs/guide.md

 In this case, we want to prove that something is 4, so the definition of 4 would probably be useful.
-We'll add a statement, and search for the definition of 4.
+We'll search for the definition of 4 so we can add it to our list of statements.

 > Select the magnifying glass (search) icon; under pattern enter
 > `4 =` and click on Search.